hunhejj/homebridge-rfoutlets-protocol/README.md

 `sudo npm install -g homebridge`

 - Install homebridge-rfoutlets
-`sudo npm install -g homebridge-rfoutlets`
+`sudo npm install -g homebridge-rfoutlets-protocol`

-- Update your homebridge configuration
+- Update your homebridge configuration (see `sample-config.json`)

 ## Notes

-- The user which homebridge is run from must be on the list of *sudoers* as the `codesend` executable requires root privileges
+- The user which homebridge is run from does **not** have to be a *sudoer* as like in the original homebridge-rfoutlets
+- The 433MHz transmitter must be connected to GPIO pin 0 (physical 11)
 - A great guide on how to record RF signals and set up your Pi to transmit can be found [here](https://www.samkear.com/hardware/control-power-outlets-wirelessly-raspberry-pi "Pi 433Mhz Transmitter Guide").
 Note: the web portion of the guide is not required
+- A better but german guide is [here](https://tutorials-raspberrypi.de/raspberry-pi-funksteckdosen-433-mhz-steuern/)
+- A more specific information on how to record RF signals can be found [here](https://github.com/sui77/rc-switch/issues/103).
+This was the most valuable hit to get my outlets working as they use protocol 4 and 5 but only 4 is important

 ## Configuration